ia97lies/roblocks/README.md

 * Morph.Negator
 * Morph.Average

-### Custom Blocks
+##Custom Components
-All blocks are shared libs which must be specified in the Resource/synthetics.conf therefor it is possible to implement custom blocks.
+It is possible to implement own components as a shared C++ library as all existing components are as well shared libraries.
+All used components must be specified in the Resource/synthetics.conf.